 - Support from a personal tutor and Study Skills are included in the course

 Future career and study opportunities

-From this pathway, students progress to a wide range of degrees such as: English, History, Sociology, Psychology, Politics, Law, Anthropology, International Relations, International Development, Education, Classics, Art History, Criminology, Liberal Arts, Journalism, Philosophy and Creative Writing.
+From this pathway, students progress to a wide range of degrees such as: English, History, Sociology, Psychology, Politics, Law, Anthropology, International Relations, International Development, Education, Classics, Art History, Criminology, Liberal Arts, Journalism, Philosophy, Gaming Technology and Creative Writing.

 There are also a number of HND/Foundation Degrees at City of Bristol College.